 Speaking of horses, let’s discuss mounted combat.
 Well… there’s not much to discuss.
 You have one attack when looking on one side of the horse, and another attack when looking to the other side.
 That’s it, two attacks with a melee weapon.
 With a bow, you can shoot but your rotation range is extremely limited.
 Mounted combat is also slower/more cumbersome than on foot, but that’s understandable.
 Overall, it isn’t as precise as mounted combat in the Mount and Blade games, but that might be intentional.
 The main thing I want from it is lances, and I would like it to be more responsive since your two melee attacks are just so slow.

-All four horse gaits are in Kingdom Come, but horse control is otherwise as simple as in Oblivion and Skyrim – the horse is just a vehicle that you directly control with the movement keys.
+Kingdom Come was created by a studio called Warhorse Studios, so expectations were high for horse gameplay.
+All four horse gaits are in Kingdom Come, and horses can jump but it’s clunky and the physics are awful – sometimes you’ll jump and just go nowhere.
+But horse control is otherwise as simple as in Oblivion and Skyrim – the horse is just a vehicle that you directly control with the movement keys.
 Aside from rearing when frightened, horses have no personality.
-There’s no horse bonding like there is in Red Dead Redemption 2.
+There’s no horse bonding like there is in Red Dead Redemption 2, and this is unfortunate.

-For a game so focused on realism, I would have liked more from horse gameplay.
-I think the movement keys should control the reins rather than the horse itself, the horse should have an AI and horse bonding should be present since there’s already a dog bonding mechanic for your optional dog companion.
-I want to have to feed my horse like I did for my dog, although this should be a difficulty option.
+For a game so focused on realism, I would have liked more from horse gameplay, especially from a game studio called Warhorse Studios, but perhaps time constraints contributed to this.
+I think the movement keys should control the reins (or the rider’s movements at higher level of horsemanship that omit reins) rather than the horse itself, the horse should have an AI and horse bonding should be present since there’s already a dog bonding mechanic for your optional dog companion.
+I want to have to feed my horse like I did for my dog (and water it), although this should be a difficulty option.
 I want to struggle to control my horse at lower levels, and become a master at higher levels, the same way weapons work in the game.

 There are no mules in this game.
 Horses are the only mount, and no random NPC can ever have one unfortunately.
-This game also lacks distinct horse breeds, and all the pros and cons that come with them.
+This game also lacks distinct horse categories unfortunately (namely sumpter, rouncey, palfrey, courser, and destrier), although you could always attribute stat differences to each category.

 Horse armor is present, and while it isn’t a DLC, its implementation is not complete.
 It has one Chanfron and Criniere set (head and neck armor), and decorative caparisons, but no barding for the rest of the horse even though the inventory slots exist for them.
 I recommend using the horse armor mod, and if you do that then you must apply this fix for it.